tknishh/wellness-whisper-peerlist/README.md

 ## Getting Started
 To start using Wellness Whisper Peerlist:

-- Make sure have telegram on your device if you don't already.
+- Make sure you have Telegram on your device if you don't already.

-- And that's it, click [here](t.me/naw_next_bot) to redirect to the bot.
+- And that's it, click here t.me/naw_next_bot to redirect to the bot.

 - Click on `start` to initiate your conversation with the Nyx (Bot's name).